How it works

 Once one solo is learnt we can move on to learning another solo.
-Everyone on the comp team must also attend the ‘Festival Class’ on a Saturday afternoon, in this class their solo’s will be performed, flexibility worked on, and also other advanced movements and tricks that can not be worked on in their weekly classes.
+Everyone on the comp team must also attend the ‘Festival Class’.
+In this class their solo’s may be performed, flexibility worked on, and also other advanced movements and tricks that can not be worked on in their weekly classes.

 We will also use this class to work on duets and group dances.
 Home practice is essential if you are on the comp team as is stretching and improving flexibility.

 Competitors at the festivals are very well limbered dancers.
 With the standard being so high at the comps you may not always win your section or even get placed 2nd, 3rd or 4th but it’s the taking part and doing your best and having fun whilst doing it that’s important and the more comps you do the better, more experienced and more confident you will become as a dancer and a stage platerformer.

 Fancy joining one of our classes?